Santissima Annunziata, Gaeta

-The Sanctuary of the Santissima Annunziata is a Baroque Roman Catholic church in Gaeta, region of Lazio, Italy.
+The Sanctuary of the Santissima Annunziata is a Baroque Roman Catholic sanctuary in Gaeta, region of Lazio, Italy.
+It belongs to the parish that includes the Cathedral of Saints Erasmus and Marcian and St. Mary of the Assumption.

 History

 The church and hospital were originally built in Gothic-style in the early 1354, when Gaeta was under Angevin rule.
 Numerous reconstructions took place and now the structure represents a Baroque style from the 1620s.
 The belltower-facade has a Maiolica clock made by Matteo De Vivo.

 The entrance in the interior, the first altar contains small paintings (1520–1525) by Andrea Sabatini and Giovanni Filippo Criscuolo, depicting Sant'Apollonia (left) and Santa Lucia (right).
 The second altars on both sides of the nave have canvases by Luca Giordano: on the left, a Crucifixion with a Glory of St Dominic with Sts Peter Martyr & Francis of Paola; while on the right, an Adoration by Shepherds and a Sts Anne and Joachim.

 The Chapel of the Holy Sacrament was designed by Jacopo Lazzari.
 The ceiling was painted by Andrea Scapuzzi.
 The altarpiece depicting the Madonna and Child is by Giacinto Brandi.
 Two paintings by Ribera were stolen during World War II.
 At the apse are the sculpted wooden choir stalls.
 Under windows are two paintings (1720) depicting the Presentation at the Temple and Adoration of the Magi by Sebastiano Conca. the main altar has a large polyptych (1521) by Sabatini depicting a number of scenes of the life of Jesus and the Virgin.